-Getting sustainability it into the heart of your workplace and society - an approach that works

-Here is an approach that works.
+Getting sustainability it into the heart of your workplace and society - an approach that works Here is an approach that works.
 It applies to your workplace or community however large including changing the world.
 Base your approach on what you know about how complex systems change.
 Change comes about in emergent as well as structured, planned and designed ways.
 It comes about informally through relationships and conversations.

 - Prepare the ground for change.
-Change will come about when the time is right, when there is widespread recognition of the need and a groundswell has begun. - Have a philosophy of seeing the opportunities in the big issues personal opportunity, business opportunity and opportunity to learn.
+Change will come about when the time is right, when there is widespread recognition of the need and a groundswell has begun.
+You can help bring this about. - Have a philosophy of seeing the opportunities in the big issues opportunity for a better life, business opportunity and opportunity to learn.
 Spread a philosophy of seeing the opportunities.
 The most successful people and enterprises are adept at seeing and grasping opportunities. - Build trusting relationships.
 See the best in everyone.
-Make friendships; get alongside the CEO; build partnership and alliances; have conversations; learn and inform yourself be open hearted and open to contrary views.
+Make friendships; get alongside the CEO; build partnership and alliances; have conversations; learn and inform your self be sceptical, open hearted and open to contrary views.
 Be a trustworthy mentor.
 By listening to people, you will support and empower them. - Network, connect with people.
 This opens you up to synchronicity, the benign, unpredictable forces in the universe that will support you and give you what you most need.
 Start conversations.
 Connect people with one another.
 Be an enabler.
-This helps them to make things happen. - Work with the energy for change: with like-minded, "crusading forces" in the organisation but also with resistance; respect and listen to the "restraining forces." - Co-create.
+This helps them to make things happen. - Work with the energy for change, with like-minded, "crusading forces" in the organisation but also with resistance; respect and listen to the "restraining forces." - Co-create.
 Adopt a whole system approach to change.
 Get the whole system into the room.
 Bring together key stakeholders, the full diversity of the system or your part of it.
 Help people articulate dreams and hopes.
 Help them identify and address the key issues that are getting in the way.
-Through engaging diversity, the most appropriate strategies for change will emerge and the successful implementation is more likely. - Develop leaders of leaders who know how to enable.
+Through engaging diversity, the most appropriate strategies for change will emerge and successful implementation is more likely. - Develop leaders of leaders who know how to enable.
 Help people articulate their dreams, and be clear about purpose and outcomes. - Take inspiration from positive models.
 Every day there is exciting news about new initiatives.
 Study what works and enlarge it; find good models inside and outside your organisation.
 Interface, the international carpet company, and Sherwood Eco Village have already been mentioned example.
-Another example is steps Eurostar is taking to go green (Rail, 2007). - Review progress regularly.
+Another example the steps Eurostar is taking to go green (Rail, 2007). - Review progress regularly.
 Help people, evaluate and learn from what is working and not working, key issues in the system that need to be addressed and what needs to be done differently.
 Celebration, giving and receiving appreciation, fuels good energy and supports people in recovering and learning from setbacks and difficulties.
 Include yourself. - Sustain yourself.
 Seek balance and prioritise your own wellbeing.
 Do things with mindfulness.
 (Thich Nhat Hanh, 1999) Give yourself time for renewal and reflection.
 Surround yourself with supportive friends who will tell you the truth even if you may not like it.

-For articles on processes you can use to facilitate change, go to Writings at www.brucenixon.com
+For articles on processes you can use to facilitate change, go to New Writings and Writings at www.brucenixon.com

-Go radical.
-Here are some key campaigns that may help bring about system change.
+Get radical and lobby!
+Here are some key campaigns you can support to help change the system.
 Google to get their websites: